 The New York Times ran an article by Kevin Carey on March 8, 2015, predicting such big changes ahead for colleges, bringing an end of college as we know it.
 A flurry of reader responses followed on March 15, making different predictions.
 Since almost none of them mentioned the changes I would predict, I now offer my opinion.

 Colleges have responded to their current popularity, mostly by building student housing and entertainment upgrades, presumably to attract even more students.
 What I am seeing seems to be a way of taking advantage of current low interest rates with the type of construction which can hope for conventional mortgages or even sales protection, in the event of a future economic slump.
 In addition, they are admitting many more students from foreign countries, probably hoping not to lower their standards for domestic admissions.
-They probably hope to establish a following in the upper class of these countries, eventually enabling them to maintain expanded enrollments by lowering standards for a world-wide audience of students, rather merely a domestic one.
+They probably hope to establish a following in the upper class of these countries, eventually enabling them to maintain expanded enrollments by lowering standards for a world-wide audience of students, rather than merely a domestic one.
 With luck, that might lead to an image of superiority for American colleges, even after the foreign nations eventually build up their standards.
 The example would be that of Ivy League colleges sending future Texas millionaires back to Texas, which now maintains an aura of superiority for Ivy League colleges, well after the time when competing Texas colleges are themselves well-funded.
 The Ivy League may even be aware of the time when the Labor Party was in power in England, and for populist reasons deliberately underfunded Oxford and Cambridge.
 American students kept arriving anyway, seeking prestige rather than scholarship.

 |William F. Buckley Jr|